 Employment Tax And Withholding

 In all US states, employers must withhold federal, state, and payroll taxes from employees’ wages.
+If you hire a helper for your business, you are responsible for withholding employment tax.
 Get more information about employment tax and withholding by contacting your state tax agency or your accountant.

 Get A Handle On Your Taxes